 More tips for paying off non-priority debts

-There are other things you can do to save money or pay debt off faster.
+There are other things you can do to save money or pay debts off faster.

 Get free advice about dealing with debts